Digital Audio Workstations & Plug Ins

 Second, nobody can deny that it is a workhorse that does a damn fine job getting voice work recorded, edited, and minimally processed just like we need it to be.

-There are a truckload of features and toys that you won't get with this software that you get in Adobe, Pro Tools, Reaper, and some of the other big players in the world of DAW for VO, but that's okay.
+There are a truckload of features and toys that you miss out on with this software that you get gratis in Adobe, Pro Tools, Reaper, and some of the other big players in the world of DAW for VO, but that's okay.
 You don't need all of the toys and distractions.
 You really just need something that works well for you.